 Services for Protected Handicapped Students

-The District will provide to each protected handicapped student without discrimination or cost to the student or family those related aids, services or accommodations which are needed to provide equal opportunity to participate in and obtain the benefits of the school programs and extracurricular activities to the maximum extent appropriate to the student’s abilities.
-To qualify as a protected handicapped student, the child must be of school age with a physical or mental disability which substantially limits or prohibits participation in or access to an aspect of the school program.
+Students who are not eligible to receive special education programs and services may qualify as protected handicapped students and, therefore, be protected by other federal and state laws intended to prevent discrimination.
+The school district must ensure that protected handicapped students have an equal opportunity to participate in the school program and extracurricular activities to the maximum extent appropriate for the individual student.
+In compliance with state and federal law, the school district will provide to each protected handicapped student, without discrimination or cost to the student or family, those related aids, services or accommodations which are needed to provide equal opportunity to participate in and obtain the benefits of the school program and extracurricular activities, to the maximum extent appropriate to the student’s abilities.
+In order to qualify as a protected handicapped student, the child must be of school-age with a physical or mental disability which substantially limits or prohibits participation in, or access to, an aspect of the school program.

 Services and protections for protected handicapped students are different from those applicable to all eligible students enrolled in special education programs.
-Additional information about the evaluation procedures and provisions of services to protected and handicapped students is available by contacting the Supervisor of Pupil Personnel or Supervisor of Special Education.
+These services are outlined in a Chapter 15 Service Agreement.
+Questions regarding Chapter 15 should be directed to the Director of Pupil Services.

 Services for Students with limited english proficiency (lep) and english learners (el)